kevinwlip/Fin_Sentiment_App_API/README.md

 README
 ======

-This is a Financial Sentimental Prediction Application using HuggingFace Inference API (**Paid, Disabled Now**) hosted on Streamlit
+This is a Financial Sentimental Prediction Application using HuggingFace Inference API (**Paid, Disabled Now**) and hosted on Streamlit

 Streamlit - [Financial Sentiment Analysis App](https://finsentimentappapi.streamlit.app)